 But wait there's more!!!

 PWA's can now be published in the Google store so, users don't have to go to the browser to get them.
 But even if they did need to go to the browser, PWA's can be easily found using your browsers search engine.
 Google considers PWA's to be such an important part of our future that they are more likely to promote a PWA site due to its increased speed and engagement.
 This will automatically improve your Google ranking score, helping your SEO team a whole lot!

-Now it needs to be noted here that it is not all sunshine and lollipops, there are one or two downsides that include PWA's inability to completely interact with all of the other features on a smart device, camera, bluetooth that sort of thing but there was a time when native apps couldn't do those things either so it is my opinion that the inabilities of today are the memories of tomorrow when it comes to PWA.
+Now, it needs to be noted here that it's not all sunshine and lollipops.
+There are one or two downsides that include PWA's inability to interact with all the features on a smart device, things like the camera or Bluetooth for example.
+However, there was a time when native apps couldn't do those things either so, it's my opinion that the inabilities of today are the memories of tomorrow when it comes to PWA.

-Over all PWA looks to change the way we shop, browse and generally use our smart devices, it's looked at all that we have and seems to have taken the best from both worlds and aims to offers customers and users the best possible experience in mobile shopping.
+Overall PWA looks to change the way we shop, browse and generally use our smart devices, it's looked at all that we have and seems to have taken the best from both worlds and aims to offer customers and users the best possible experience in mobile shopping.